World’s Largest Duncan Phyfe Chair – Thomasville’s Landmark

 And LBJ wasn’t the only one – over the years, governors, mayors, and beauty queens have all made appearances at this spot.
 There’s something about a 30-foot chair that just screams “important speech location,” apparently.

-You’ll find the World’s Largest Duncan Phyfe Chair right in downtown Thomasville at Salem Street and Randolph Street.
+You’ll find the World’s Largest Duncan Phyfe Chair right in downtown Thomasville, at the intersection of Salem Street and Randolph Street.
 Can’t miss it – it’s literally a giant chair.
 The whole downtown area is pretty walkable, and there are plenty of furniture shops and antique stores if you want to make a whole furniture-themed day of it.

 The World’s Largest Duncan Phyfe Chair is just one of many oversized furniture landmarks across the country.
 If you’re a fan of giant chairs, you won’t want to miss the World’s Largest Chest of Drawers, standing proudly in High Point, NC, with its whimsical oversized socks peeking out.